aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 - Preventing default, avoiding the web platform.
 - Replace states with useActionState() "contactActionState", uses native web formData, and calls a server action, put updateContactAction on form.
 - Returned value replaces form errors and data with cmd + d
+- Remove step by step all content in onSubmit, then remove onSubmit
 - Remove isLoading useState and from submitButton since it uses useFormStatus(), reuse composable component
 - Engages the web platform with action and formData, no need to prevent default, native forms
 - And again, we can catch and throw errors directly